hmberto/app-upload-back-end/README.md

 ![ScreenShot](https://github.com/hmberto/app-upload-front-end/blob/master/img/img01.png)
 ### React App: An image upload interface.
 Node.JS v14.4.0.

+## You can also access the Front-end of the application by [clicking here](https://github.com/hmberto/app-upload-front-end).

 ## How it Works
 First of all, using NodeJs v14.4.0 run **npm install** to install dependencies.
 Now navigate to the root and then update the **.env** file.